Jameskay-ai/Odds-Evens/README.md

     print("even")
 else:
     print("odd")
-🔍 How It Works
-Prompt the user to enter a number using input().
+🧠 Key Concepts Explained
+Concept	Description

-Convert the user input from a string to an integer using int().
+input()	Gets user input as a string from the terminal. int()	Converts the input string into an integer.

-Use the modulo operator (%) to check whether the number is divisible by 2:

-If the remainder is 0, it's even.

-Otherwise, it's odd.

-The program then prints the result accordingly.
+Variables	number stores the integer value entered by the user.
+% Modulo Operator	Returns the remainder of the division (number % 2). if-else Conditional	Makes a decision based on whether the number is even or odd. print()	Outputs the result to the console.
+Type Casting	Converts one data type to another (str → int).
+Control Flow	Uses conditions to control program execution.

+🔍 Step-by-Step Breakdown
+Line	Explanation
+number = int(input("What number would you like to check?"))
+Prompts the user for a number, converts the input from a string to an integer, and stores it in the variable number. if number % 2 == 0:	Uses the modulo operator % to check if the number is divisible by 2.
+If the remainder is 0, the number is even. print("even")	If the condition is true, this line executes and prints "even".
+else:	If the condition is not true, this block runs.
+That means the number is odd. print("odd")	Prints "odd" when the number is not divisible by 2.

-🧪 Example Outputs
+🧪 Example Runs
-User Input	Output
+User Input	Internal Value of number	Output
-12	even
+4	4	even
-7	odd
+7	7	odd
-0	even
+0	0	even
--3	odd
+-5	-5	odd

-✅ Learning Objectives
+✅ What This Teaches
-Learn how to get user input using input()
+How to get user input in Python

-Practice converting string input to integers
+Type conversion from string to integer

-Understand and apply if, else, and % (modulo)

-Use print() to output results to the console
+Use of conditional logic with if-else

+Basic arithmetic with modulo operator

-Improve indentation and control flow understanding
+Proper indentation and control structure in Python

+📘 Real-World Applications
+Detecting even/odd IDs

+Alternating logic in games or automation

+Basic input validation logic